ddewaele/langchainjs-debugging/README.md

 git clone https://github.com/langchain-ai/langchainjs
 ```

 Just make sure they are somewhere on your filesystem.
-The don't need to be in the same folder as your project.
+They don't need to be in the same folder as your project.

-We will link the sources to our typescript folder later on
+In the sources folder we will need to execute the following commands :

+- `pnpm build` to build the project
+- `pnpm link --global` to link the project globally

 ### Global linking